bitcoin-core/bitcoincore.org/_posts/en/posts/2016-10-28-segwit-costs.md

  * Validation times of blocks have been significantly reduced thanks to deployment of libsecp256k1.

- * Deployment of Compact Blocks via [BIP 152](https://github.com/bitcoin/bips/blob/master/bip-0145.mediawiki) helps limit the impact of larger blocks on block transmission, and hence orphan rates, and also reduces the bandwidth usage of full nodes.
+ * Deployment of Compact Blocks via [BIP152][] helps limit the impact of larger blocks on block transmission, and hence orphan rates, and also reduces the bandwidth usage of full nodes.

  * Pruning support allows users to run full nodes without storing the entire history of the blockchain, which allows users who have constrained storage resources to continue running full nodes, even with a larger block size.